nc142j/vm-health-check/README.md

 ***Note: You can run the docker command assuming you have docker & docker desktop installed

+You check that the container is running by either the container tab in docker desktop or running: ```docker ps```

-Once Linux container is running, run to go inside the container:
+Once Linux container is running, to go inside the container:

 2. ```docker exec -it vm-health-check bash```